-Very often we come across the word ‘Sanatan Dharma’ and we connect it with some particular sect or religion but hardly do we take out time to understand the true meaning of ‘Sanatan Dharma’.
+What Is Santana Dharma – Very often we come across the word ‘Sanatan Dharma’ and connect it with some particular sect or religion but hardly do we take out time to understand the true meaning of ‘Sanatan Dharma’.
 It is very interesting to understand the true meaning of ‘Sanatan Dharma’.
-Such understanding if developed with faith and conviction can clear our misconceptions about the various religious systems and raise our consciousness beyond the boundaries of caste, color, creed and nation.
+Such understanding is developed with faith and conviction can clear our misconceptions about the various religious systems and raise our consciousness beyond the boundaries of caste, color, creed, and nation.

 Religion vs Dharma

 The English world religion is a little different from Sanätana-dharma.
 Religion conveys the idea of faith, and faith may change.
 One may have faith in a particular process, and he may change this faith and adopt another, but sanätana-dharma refers to that activity that cannot be changed.
 For instance, liquidity cannot be taken from water, nor can heat be taken from fire.
 To make it clear, we can say that ‘Dharma of sugar is sweetness’.

 Similarly, the eternal function of the eternal living entity cannot be taken from the living entity.
 Sanätana-dharma is eternally integral with the living entity.
 When we speak of sanätana-dharma, therefore, we must take it for granted on the authority of Sri Rämänujäcärya that it has neither beginning nor end.
 That which has neither end nor beginning must not be sectarian, for it cannot be limited by any boundaries.
 Those belonging to some sectarian faith will wrongly consider that sanätana-dharma is also sectarian, but if we go deeper into the matter and consider it in the light of modern science, it is possible for us to see that sanätana-dharma is the business of all the people of the world—nay, of all the living entities of the universe.